 - 2/3 cup buttermilk

-- When dough is completely blended it should be soft and slightly fluffy.
+- Add in the beaten eggs and slowly add in buttermilk as you stir.
+When dough is completely blended it should be soft and slightly fluffy.

 - Bake 15 minutes until fluffy and golden brown.

 - Optional: Melt 1 tablespoon of butter and brush over the tops of the biscuits in the final few minutes of baking.